InspiredImpact/tense/README.md

 <p align="right"><a href="#top"><img height="20" src="https://img.shields.io/badge/back_to-top-green?style=social&logo=github"></a></p>

 ### FAQ
-But what if you need to parse a string like: "1year and 10 decades + 5 seconds"?
+But what if you need to parse a string like: "1day and 10 minutes + 5 seconds"?
 Let's see:
 ```py
 >>> import asyncio